lGodHatesMel/esx_BobMarleylol/README.md

 - % amount of armour each joint gives you
 - Time to roll
 - amount of rolling papers you need to roll
-- max amount of joint you can hold

 Note: Depending on which script you are using and what you call your drugs Then you may need to change the name of the item that is use to roll joints